Camp for Troubled Girls Guides Oklahoma Girls Toward Healing

 Wikipedia With over 5 million articles in English alone, Wikipedia needs no introduction: it is, by far, the biggest and best-known encyclopedia in the world.
 Containing articles on virtually every known subject, Wikipedia outlines the history, symptoms, and research of mental illness.
 Although it lacks professional oversight, Wikipedia is an excellent stepping stone for further research.

-Asheville Academy for Girls helps Oklahoma families from cities and towns like Nichols Hills Edmond Goldsby Forest Park Piedmont Jenks Bixby Newcastle Blanchard Dickson
+Asheville Academy helps Oklahoma families from cities and towns like Nichols Hills Edmond Goldsby Forest Park Piedmont Jenks Bixby Newcastle Blanchard Dickson

-Some examples of cities from Oklahoma which may have families who could use Asheville Academy for Girls: Oklahoma City Tulsa Norman Broken Arrow Lawton Edmond Moore Midwest Enid
+Some examples of cities from Oklahoma which may have families who could use Asheville Academy: Oklahoma City Tulsa Norman Broken Arrow Lawton Edmond Moore Midwest Enid

 Asheville Academy helps Oklahoma families from zip codes like these: